hsocasnavarro/CalcCorrect/README.md

 # CalcCorrect
-Python module to display silly "Calculations Correct" message on the console, a la "The Martian" Simply import this module and call the method message to display message on terminal screen Use the optional argument Correct=False to produce "Calculations Incorrect!!" message instead
+Python module to display silly "Calculations Correct" message on the console, a la "The Martian" Simply import this module and call the method message() to display message on terminal screen Use the optional argument Correct=False to produce "Calculations Incorrect!!" message instead

+import calccorrect
+calccorrect.message()